By Roger Cox, Editor

 You may not be able to handle much.
 While not a boot camp, this is one of the more demanding programs, partly because of the sheer number of hours spent on court, partly because of the intensity of some of the drills.
 At the same time it is one of the most social.
-In a typical week, the camp may have 25 campers on a weekend, even more during midweek.
-There are also three "Singles Weeks" each summer, which get even more participants.
 Big tables in the dining hall foster easy camaraderie, tennis shorts or skirts and T-shirts are the uniform of the day, and there's some sort of tennis activity—typically a round robin—scheduled every night plus a weekend "Dorm party" and informal gathering at a local pub in town.

 On my last visit, campers ranged in age from late 20s to more than 60.
 Many had come alone or with friends, though so had numerous couples.

 Tennis Staff.
-Reiny Maier has run this camp for 36 years.
+Reiny Maier has run this camp for close to 40 years.
 He played No. 1 for a Wisconsin State University at Whitewater and was a teaching pro at Nick Bollettieri's original junior tennis camp in Beaver Dam, Wisconsin.
 He later worked with Harry Hopman, who was one of the co-founders of the original Amherst Camp program.
-He's assisted by Maureen Rankine, who has herself taught at Amherst for some 28 years.
+He's assisted by Maureen Rankine, who has herself taught at Amherst for more than 30 years.
 They head a staff of roughly a dozen pros, a few of whom have been a part of the Amherst program for more than 10 years.
 Most are or have been college players; a least a few teach school during the rest of the year, as Maier did until he retired.

 Maier chooses pros based on their ability to communicate and on their people skills, and then works with them to ensure that everyone teaches the same methodology.
 So you are not going to get the pro on one court telling you something significantly different when your group changes instructors.
 Maier variously roams from court to court, supplementing his pro's expertise with his own, or takes charge of teaching one of the courts so that several groups get to hear his take on what they need to do to improve.
 He has a well-honed ability to quickly find and assess technical problems in strokes.

 Tennis Programs.
-This is essentially an all-day program, with solid group instruction running from 9:10 a.m. (after a brief stretch) to 11:45 a.m. and then again from 2 p.m. to 4 p.m.
+This is essentially an all-day program, with solid group instruction running from 9:00 a.m. (after a brief stretch) to 11:30 a.m. and then again from 1:30 p.m. to 4 p.m.
 Student:pro ratios never exceed 4:1, and campers change instructors every 25-40 minutes.
 Everyone also gets one or more ½-hour private lessons (the number depends on how many days you've booked) and a written evaluation by the pro covering all the strokes, not just those you work on in privates.
-Videotaping, which used to be a big part of the program, is no longer done on weekends but remains a part of the midweek program.
 After camp ends (and before it begins), the courts are available for pick up tennis, and a few driven individuals always seem to show up early or stay late to play or hit as if they weren't getting enough opportunity in the clinic.
 After dinner every evening there is some sort of gathering, whether a cocktail party, lecture, or round robin.
 Campers themselves have been known to organize their own pub crawl.

 Fitness Center.
 The college's pyramid-shaped athletic center is open to students who haven't had enough work on court.
 It houses an indoor lap pool, squash courts, running track (which circles the three indoor courts), and an extremely well equipped two-floor fitness center with windowed rooms variously devoted to free weights, cardiovascular equipment, and weight-training machines.